ryanmorr/templar/README.md

 ### templar#mount(root)

-Append the template to an element:
+Append the template to an element.
+Returns the `templar` instance to support method chaining:

 ```javascript
 const tpl = templar('<div>{{foo}}</div>');